iteratec/mate-matrix/README.md

     AVR_TOOLS_DIR – Directory where avr tools are installed (you may not need this) ARDUINO_PORT – The port or device where the microcontroller is connected

+## Library internals

+We use the LedControl Library and provide a facade for it.
+The library is available via [Github](https://github.com/wayoda/LedControl).
+Documentation can be found on [the libraries Adruino Playgroud page](http://playground.arduino.cc/Main/LedControl)

 ![Ongoing Development Snapshot](img/matematrix.jpg)